tizonia/tizonia-openmax-il/README.md

 ## Introduction ##

-NOTE: Tizonia is still under development and there are no pre-built binary releases yet (but there will be soon though).
-However you can download the repo and follow the instructions below in this README to build it from source.
+_Tizonia is still under development and there are no pre-built binary releases yet (but there will be soon though)_.

+However you can download this repo and build everything from source following the instructions in this README.

 ## The Tizonia project

-For an introduction of the resources that can be fond here, please keep reading further.
+For an introduction of the resources that can be found here, please keep reading further.

 ### `tizonia`: music player and audio streaming client/server ###